-- Applications were received from people in all local authorities, with the highest number of applications coming from Glasgow City (24,670, 17%), North Lanarkshire (11,230, 8%) and Fife (10,695, 7%).
-The lowest number of applications came from Orkney Islands (270), Shetland Islands (280), and Na h-Eileanan Siar (400) [Table 5]. - Similarly, the health board with the highest number of applications was Greater Glasgow and Clyde (38,255, 26%), with the lowest numbers from Orkney, Shetland and Western Isles respectively [Table 7]. - While the average percentage of applications authorised at Scotland level was 66%, this varied between local authorities, ranging from 65% in Orkney Islands to 74% in Scottish Borders [Table 5]. - In total, 8,030 (5%) applications were made by people living at non-Scottish postcodes [Table 5]. - Further information on the breakdown of applications within a local authority or health board can be found in the supplementary tables [Tables 6, 8].
+- To date, the local authorities with the highest number of applications were 33,745 from Glasgow City, 15,755 from North Lanarkshire and 14,825 from Fife.
+The lowest number of applications were 405 from Shetland Islands, 415 from Orkney Islands and 580 from Na h-Eileanan Siar [Table 5]. - Similarly, the health board with the highest number of applications was Greater Glasgow and Clyde, with 52,515 applications.
+The lowest numbers of applications were from Shetland, Orkney and Western Isles respectively [Table 7]. - While the percentage of processed applications authorised overall was 68%, this varied between local authorities, ranging from the lowest at 68% in Orkney Islands to the highest at 75% in Scottish Borders [Table 5]. - In total, 9,770 applications were made by people living at non-Scottish postcodes [Table 5]. - Further information on the breakdown of applications within a local authority or health board can be found in the supplementary tables [Tables 6, 8]. - More information on deriving the local authorities and health boards for applications can be found in the Geography section.